-Judgements in applying accounting policies and key sources of estimation uncertainty

-The preparation of the Institution's financial statements requires management to make judgements, estimates, and assumptions that affect the application of accounting policies and reported amounts of assets and liabilities, income and expenses.
+Judgements in applying accounting policies and key sources of estimation uncertainty and assumptions that affect the application of accounting policies and reported amounts of assets and liabilities, income and expenses.
 These judgements, estimates, and associated assumptions are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.